-- If you are in the Cyclades, namely Santorini, the winds affect the north east side of this island (the part where boats come from in Turkey).
+- If you are in the Cyclades, namely Santorini, the winds affect the north east side of this island.

 - There is a corridor from Bodrum and Dodecanese islands and Cyclades where it is noted that the Meltemi blows undisturbed across 100 miles.
 A source further notes that within 6 hours, of a 30-knot wind, the waves can reach as high as over 3 meters and can be dangerous for some charter yachts.

 - Generally, the captains wait for a drop in the wind and then continue with the trip.
 But again as these winds are unpredictable, there is no guarantee that there will be a drop during your trip.

 - It begins in the morning around 9:00am.
 Afternoons is when it’s mainly strong.
 Night time it dies down.